kimrojas/vasp_install/README.md

 ## Overview

 In this project, I will be installing vasp and its gpu port.
-The main compiler for this would be an Intel compiler in combination with the NVIDIA CUDA Compiler for the gpu port.
+The main compiler for this would be an Intel compiler and mpi in combination with the NVIDIA CUDA Compiler for the gpu port.
 This project would serve as a workstation for our team and would also serve as a guide for those in the same confusing path as me.

 The following main softwares will be discussed in the following sections: